BetaUtopia/Hailo8l/README.md

-# How to Setup Raspberry Pi 5 with Hailo8l AI Kit using custom yolov8n on Windows (WSL2 Ubuntu)
+# How to Setup Raspberry Pi 5 with Hailo8l AI Kit using yolov8n on Windows (WSL2 Ubuntu)

 ## WSL Ubuntu